library(tidyverse) # for data wrangling and visualization

 - Demo: Create a new data frame called

-that contains a row for each continent and a column for the total population for that continent, in descending order of population.
-Note that the function for calculating totals in R issum()
+population_summarythat contains a row for each continent and a column for the total population for that continent, in descending order of population.
+Note that the function for calculating totals in R issum().

 Add your response here.